streeter/facebook-aperture-exporter/README.md

 * Add a tag to all uploaded photos

 ## Usage and Installation
+1. You need OS X 10.7 (Lion) to use the latest plugin.
-1. Download the <a href="https://github.com/streeter/facebook-aperture-exporter/downloads">plugin from github</a>.
+2. Download the <a href="https://github.com/streeter/facebook-aperture-exporter/downloads">plugin from github</a>.
-2. After downloading, put the plugin in the directory `~/Library/Application Support/Aperture/Plug-Ins/Export`.
+3. After downloading, put the plugin in the directory `~/Library/Application Support/Aperture/Plug-Ins/Export`.
 If the `Plug-Ins` and / or `Export` directories do not exist, create them.
-3. If Aperture is running, restart it.
+4. If Aperture is running, restart it.
-4. Select the versions to export, choose `File -> Export -> FacebookExporter...`
+5. Select the versions to export, choose `File -> Export -> FacebookExporter...`

 ## Screenshot